harterSe/text-security/README.md

 - supports the whole Basic Multilingual Plane by specifiing multiple fonts with different unicode ranges (https://en.wikipedia.org/wiki/UTF-8) The link explains the different unicode ranges
 - browser will only load needed unicode range
 - typescript ( ts-node )
-- possibility to crate fonts for multipe unicode ranges (see build section)
+- possibility to create fonts for multiple unicode ranges (see build section)

 # text-security